frictionlessdata/datapackage/patterns/README.md

 _Since open data schemas are very country-specific, it's useful to have this information in a structured way._
 - `homepage`: The home on the web that is related to this schema.
 - `path`: A fully qualified URL for this schema.
-_The direct path to the schema itself can be useful to help acessing it (i.e. machine readibility)._
+_The direct path to the schema itself can be useful to help accessing it (i.e. machine readability)._
 - `image`: An image to represent this schema.
-_An optional illustration can be useful for example in catalogs to differenciate schemas in a list._
+_An optional illustration can be useful for example in catalogs to differentiate schemas in a list._
 - `licenses`: The license(s) under which this schema is published.
 - `resources`: Example tabular data resource(s) validated or invalidated against this schema.
 _Oftentimes, schemas are shared with example resources to illustrate them, with valid or even invalid files (e.g. with constraint errors)._